dsrw/enu/README.md

   an existing object.
 Each builder can be scripted.
 Builders are NOT currently removed when their voxels are destroyed, but they will be in the future.
 Delete builders (and everything else) with `nimble reset`.
+- Drawing outside the visible area now works properly.
+- Better voxel highlighting.
+Each object gets its own materials.
+- Deleting the last block in an object deletes the builder.